mjordan/metadata_reporter/README.md

 # Metadata Reporter

 Script to report on various aspects of metadata retrieved via OAI-PMH.
 Currently in early, proof-of-concept development.
+Inspired by the [CONTENTdm Collection Inspector](https://github.com/mjordan/cdminspect).

 ## System requirements and installation